 We purchase organic, locally-grown wheat berries, and grind our own flour.
 Wheat berries keep for a wonderfully long time, and grinding only what we needs means our flour is always incredibly fresh.
 Local field corn can be nixtimalized (soaked in pickling lime and rinsed) to make healthy hominy, tortillas and corn chips, which go nicely with the salsa we put up each fall.

-With milk from our local raw milk collective we make cheeses, butter, ricotta, buttermilk, and other cultured products.
+With milk from our local raw milk collective we have made cheeses, butter, ricotta, buttermilk, and other cultured products.
 Nancy is an experienced cheese maker and has offered private classes on artisinal cheese making from raw milk.
 She also offers the occasional pickling class.
-One of her most avid students is her 7 year old grand-daughter!
-If you are interested please inquire when her next class is coming up.